estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL/PostgreSQL.md

 You configure connectors either in the Flow web app, or by directly editing the catalog specification file.
 See [connectors](/concepts/connectors.md#using-connectors) to learn more about using connectors.
 The values and specification sample below provide configuration details specific to the PostgreSQL source connector.

+## WAL Retention and Tuning Parameters

+Postgres logical replication works by reading change events from the writeahead log, reordering WAL events in memory on the server, and sending them to the client in the order that transactions were committed.
+The replication slot used by the capture is essentially a cursor into that logical sequence of changes.

+Because of how Postgres reorders WAL events into atomic transactions, there are two distinct LSNs which matter when it comes to WAL retention.
+The `confirmed_flush_lsn` property of a replication slot represents the latest event in the WAL which has been sent to and confirmed by the client.
+However there may be some number of uncommitted changes prior to this point in the WAL which are still relevant and will be sent to the client in later transactions.
+Thus there is also a `restart_lsn` property which represents the point in the WAL from which logical decoding must resume in the future if the replication connection is closed and restarted.

+The server cannot clean up old WAL files so long as there are active replication slots whose `restart_lsn` position requires them.
+There are two ways that `restart_lsn` might get stuck at a particular point in the WAL:

+1. When a capture is deleted, disabled, or repeatedly failing for other reasons, it is not able to advance the `confirmed_flush_lsn` and thus `restart_lsn` cannot advance either.
+2. When a long-running transaction is open on the server the `restart_lsn` of a replication slot may be unable to advance even though `confirmed_flush_lsn` is.

+By default Postgres will retain an unbounded amount of WAL data and fill up the entire disk if a replication slot stops advancing.
+There are two ways to address this:

+1. When deleting a capture, make sure that the replication slot is also successfully deleted.
+   - You can list replication slots with the query `SELECT * FROM pg_replication_slots` and can drop the replication slot manually with `pg_drop_replication_slot('flow_slot')`.
+2. The database setting `max_slot_wal_keep_size` can be used to bound the maximum amount of WAL data which a replication slot can force the database to retain.
+   - This setting defaults to `-1` (unlimited) but should be set on production databases to protect them from unbounded WAL retention filling up the entire disk.
+   - Proper sizing of this setting is complex for reasons discussed below, but a value of `50GB` should be enough for many databases.

+When the `max_slot_wal_keep_size` limit is exceeded, Postgres will terminate any active replication connections using that slot and invalidate the replication slot so that it can no longer be used.
+If Postgres invalidates the replication slot, the Flow capture using that slot will fail and manual intervention will be required to restart the capture and re-backfill all tables.

+Setting too low of a limit for `max_slot_wal_keep_size` can cause additional failures in the presence of long-running transactions.
+Even when a client is actively receiving and acknowledging replication events, a long-running transaction can cause the `restart_lsn` of the replication slot to remain stuck until that transaction commits.
+Thus the value of `max_slot_wal_keep_size` needs to be set high enough to avoid this happening.
+The precise value depends on the overall change rate of your database and worst-case transaction open time, but there is no downside to using a larger value provided you have enough free disk space.

 ### Properties